What Are Wrapped Tokens?

 Wrapped tokens can generally be categorized based on how redemption works:

-• Cash-Settled Tokens: These tokens provide exposure to the price movement of an asset without offering direct redemption of the underlying cryptocurrency.
+- Cash-Settled Tokens: These tokens provide exposure to price movement without being redeemable 1:1 for the underlying cryptocurrency.
 Instead, they may settle in fiat, stablecoins, or other crypto assets.
 Synthetic asset protocols like Synthetix issue tokens that track the price of another asset (e.g., sBTC for Bitcoin price exposure).
 These synthetic tokens are not technically wrapped tokens, since they lack any 1:1 reserve backing and cannot be redeemed for the real asset.

 Custodial Models